 - Add in garlic and cook for 1 minute.

 - Add diced tomatoes and spices and bring to a boil then let simmer for about 5 mins or until broth has thickened.

 - Create 5 small “wells” for the eggs and crack eggs directly into wells.
 There should be 4 around the edges and 1 in the middle.

 - Cover with a lid, if available or lightly with tin foil and let cook for about 10 mins for over-easy eggs or longer for more well done.
 Watch closely until desired egg consistency has been reached as each pan/stove top is different.

 - Top with fresh parsley and black pepper.
 Optional to top with feta or goat’s cheese.

-- Serve immediately with fresh bread or pita for dipping.
+- Serve immediately with chrono bread for dipping.